Challenge #23: "So Many Songs, But I'm Feeling So Lonely!"

 "Sophie I want you to leave your home and come live with me.
 Come with me."

 She understood.
 Her eyes widened.
 "Leave?" she said incredulously.
 "Leave with you?
 My parents are paying for my education, I can't leave."

 Her mouth worked up and down but no words came out.
 I could feel a lump in my throat and I swallowed.
 She gulped and said, "No." In that moment I felt happiness so blissful…I loved her so much.
 Her answer stimulated me to work harder.

 "Sophie, we've known each other a year, but you've grown to be everything to me.
 Everything," I repeated, looking at her seriously.
 "And I've gotta be honest; I've been waiting for you all my life.
 For so long I thought I was asylum bound, but just seeing you makes me think twice.
 And being with you here makes me sane; I fear I'll go crazy if you leave my side.
 You've got wits, you've got looks, you've got passion; but are you brave enough to leave with me tonight?"

 "But I…" she said uncertainly, her cheeks flushed.
 I felt frustrated.
 This was so simple.
-I didn't know why she had to make everything so complicated by hesitating.
 I decided to do what I should have done ages ago.
 This wasn't time for romance, or orthodox courtesies.
 This was time to act.

 She froze her eyes wide and afraid.
 "What?" she breathed.

 I strode over and held her gently by the arms.
 "Marry me."
 I repeated.